muxinc/mux-python/docs/FiltersApi.md

 List Filters

-Deprecated: The API has been replaced by the list-dimensions API call.
+The API has been replaced by the list-dimensions API call.
 Lists all the filters broken out into basic and advanced.

 ### Example